 On January 4, 2018, the Federal Communications Commission ("FCC") released an order reclassifying broadband internet access as an information service, subject to certain provisions of Title I of the Communications Act.
 The order requires broadband providers to publicly disclose accurate information regarding network management practices, performance characteristics, and commercial terms of their broadband internet access services sufficient to enable consumers to make informed choices regarding the purchase and use of such services, and entrepreneurs and other small businesses to develop, market, and maintain internet offerings.
 The new rules went into effect on June 11, 2018.
 Numerous parties filed judicial challenges to the order, and on October 1, 2019, the United States Court of Appeals for the District of Columbia Circuit released a decision that rejected nearly all of the challenges to the new rules, but reversed the FCC's decision to prohibit all state and local regulation targeted at broadband internet service, requiring case-by-case determinations as to whether state and local regulation conflicts with the FCC's rules.
 The court also required the FCC to reexamine three issues from the order but allowed the order to remain in effect, while the FCC conducts that review.
 On February 6, 2020, the court denied requests for rehearing of the original decision, and the deadline for petitions requesting the Supreme Court to review the decision has passed without the filing of any such petitions.
 On February 19, 2020, the FCC released a public notice asking for comment on the three issues the court required it to reexamine.
-On October 27, 2020, the FCC adopted an order concluding that the three issues remanded by the court did not provide a basis to alter its conclusions in the 2018 order.
-Petitions for reconsideration of this decision are pending.
-Democratic control of the Executive Branch, Congress, and the FCC following the 2020 elections increases the likelihood of legislative or FCC action to reverse the 2018 decision or adopt new network neutrality rules.
+On October 27, 2020, the FCC adopted an order concluding that the three issues remanded by the court did to 2020 elections increases the likelihood of legislative or FCC action to reverse the 2018 decision or adopt new network neutrality rules.
 In addition, a number of states have adopted or are adopting or considering legislation or executive actions that would regulate the conduct of broadband providers.
 A federal court judge denied a request for injunction against California's state-specific network neutrality law, and as a result, California began enforcing that law on March 25, 2021.
-On March 10, 2021, trade associations representing internet service providers appealed the district court's ruling denying the preliminary injunction.
-We cannot predict whether the FCC order or other state initiatives will be enforced, modified, overturned, or vacated by legal action of the court, federal legislation, or the FCC.
-Under the FCC's new rules, broadband internet access providers may be able to charge web-based services such as ours for priority access or favor services offered by our competitors or by the internet access providers themselves, which could result in increased costs and a loss of existing customers and hosts, impair our ability to attract new customers and hosts, and harm our business.
+On March 10, 2021, trade associations